esofomuso/TalkingDataMobileUser/README.md

 ## 4. Methodology
-  1. Data exploration
+  1. Data collection
-  2. Class balancing
+  2. Exploratory Data Analysis (EDA) and Class balancing
   3. Supervised Learning

      1. SelectKbest
       1. GridsearchCV with all models (RandomForest, SVM, KNN).
       2. Evaluate using classification report, confusion matrix, cross-validation

      2. PCA
       1. GridsearchCV with all models (RandomForest, SVM, KNN).
       2. Evaluate using classification report, confusion matrix, cross-validation
     3. Write up analysis and comparison
   4. Unsupervised Learning Approach

     1. Using PCA and K-means to do the clustering (visualizations and many clusters, justify using silhouette scores)
     2. For PCA/K-means (K>= 4), draw the bar graphs to answer the following questions:
       1. Which cluster contains the most usage by females between 27 and 32?